AckerlyXu/heima/articles/hdinsight/hdinsight-migrate-from-windows-to-linux.md

 ## Known issues

-### Azure Data Factory custom .NET activities

-Azure Data Factory custom .NET activities are not currently supported on Linux-based HDInsight clusters.
-Instead, you should use one of the following methods to implement custom activities as part of your ADF pipeline.

-* Execute .NET activities on Azure Batch pool.
-See the Use Azure Batch linked service section of [Use custom activities in an Azure Data Factory pipeline](../data-factory/data-factory-use-custom-activities.md)
-* Implement the activity as a MapReduce activity.
-For more information, see [Invoke MapReduce Programs from Data Factory](../data-factory/data-factory-map-reduce.md).

 ### Line endings

 In general, line endings on Windows-based systems use CRLF, while Linux-based systems use LF.
 If you produce, or expect, data with CRLF line endings, you may need to modify the producers or consumers to work with the LF line ending.